knutnyg/nanozap/README.md

 # Nanozap

 ## TLDR:
-Nanozap is a light GUI client to be used with an external LND lightning node.
+Nanozap is a light GUI client to be used with a private, fully validating LND lightning node.

 ## Setup
 Nanozap uses Cocoapods for dependencies: